thejasvibr/pydatemm/README.rst

 For examples of bash scripts (ending with ```.sh```) that were used to run the code on computing clusters with the Slurm job-manager check out:
 	* ```1529543496_origxyz.sh```

+Update 2025 January: *This package is not very user-installable yet, and documentation may be patchy.
+This is a proof-of-principle implementation that didn't go too far when I realised the DATEMM/CCG class methods are rather slow when you need to start tracking multiple sources ( >=3 sources) with multiple microphones (>=12 mics).
+The code does work though, and the main issue is that there are a lot of false positives (and some false negatives too) - which makes cleaning the data hard unless you have another sensor modality to support the output (e.g. camera based trajectories to constrain audio source locations).*

 References